SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie said, "Yea, I think it looks good too."

-Fluttershy asked, "do you have any ideas for the dress?"
+"Do you have any ideas for the dress?"

 Pinkie took a moment looking at the current state of the dress.